d1manson/waveform/README.md

 **Console-only features**
 Some stuff doesn't yet have a proper user-interface implementation, but can be accessed by pressing `F12` and going to `Console`:
 + `T.log.rate=true` - when set to true you will see a log of the max spatial rate and mean rate as each ratemap is produced.
 (Note mean is just numspikes/duration.)
++ `T.ORG.SetPosHeaderOverride({window_max_x: '300',window_max_y: '400'})` - the stuff inside the `{...}` can be any values in the pos header.
+The override occurs immediately after reading the header, before even reading the binary part of the data.
+Thus you can override ppm before speed filter, or just override window min/max for ratemaps etc.  Note ratemaps do not actually use window_min values at the moment though.

 #### Change Log
 * Encapsulated some parts of the page as polymer components: tile-element and cross-hair.